 Models are available with a black, white, or a copper finish.
 No matter which one you choose, you will purchase a model with a durable laminated vinyl finish.
 This finish will not show dents or fingerprints as readily as a stainless finish would.
 It also resists corrosion.
 However, it can become scratched or chipped.
 If this happens, it may allow for rust to form on the steel underneath.

 Several options are available to customize your flower refrigerator for your establishment.
 You can purchase a model with a mirror backto create an elegant display and make the interior look more spacious.
 Also available are glass ends.
-These too make the interior look more spacious and also give customers a better view of the contents.
+These too make the interior look more spacious and also give customers a better view of the contents of your floral cooler.
 Similarly, four-sided glass provides excellent visibility on all sides.
 However, models with this feature should only be used for freestanding use and should not be placed against a wall.

 What Else Can I Store in a Flower Cooler?

-Put simply, the only refrigerated items that you should store in these units are flowers and plants.
+Put simply, the only refrigerated items that you should store in a floral cooler are flowers and plants.
 Besides being a health code violation, storing food and beverages in one is not a good idea.
 The high humidity in the cabinet can promote the growth of bacteria in foods and beverages.